rchodava/datamill/README.md

 specify how data flows through your application, and how to modify that data as it does.
 And you do so using the simple style that RxJava allows.

+To begin, we will take a look at some of the basic building blocks in the framework, starting with the utilities for reflection.

 ## Reflection

 One of the primary utilities in datamill is an API for performing reflection on your Java classes.
 A core concept in this reflection API is an outline.
 An outline provides an easy way for you to get the names of the various properties and methods of your classes.
 For example, let's build an outline for a simple entity:

 ```java
 import org.chodavarapu.datamill.reflection.Outline;